 Edwin H. Lin

-Edwin has also served as the Project Hydrogeologist for several salt/nutrient management plans (SNMPs) prepared in accordance with the SWRCB Recycled Water Policy that included stakeholder participation, basin characterization, salt loading analysis with calibration to historical trends, development of a monitoring plan and implementation measures, and definition of goals and objectives.
+Edwin has also completed several salt/nutrient management plans in accordance with the SWRCB Recycled Water Policy that included stakeholder participation, basin characterization, salt loading analysis and calibration, development of a monitoring plan and implementation measures, and definition of goals and objectives.

 Academic Background and Professional Credentials:Professional Geologist California, No. 8312